janekguerrini/PCBS-Ecological-Assessment-of-Probability-Heuristics/README.md

 ## Hypothesis ##
 Kahneman and Tversky concluded from their experiment that people's heuristics has nothing to do with computing probabilities.
 Rather, it is about typicality.
 Our hypothesis is that it _is_ in fact about probabilities, it is just not about the posteriors.
 To wit, we submit that people are engaging in confirmatory reasoning.
 There are many measures of confirmation, all of which can be mathematically fully determined by some combination of emasures collected in our norming study.
 Our hypothesis is that people's responses to this experiment will be fully formalizable in terms of operations on those probabilities.

+The experiment will be run on Mechanical Turk and programmed in JavaScript language.

 ## Setting up the materials ##

 ## Instructions ##